sirech/talk-kotlin-microservices/presentation.md

 # Why switch?

-- Immutability
+- Immutability: Be sure of what your data looks like

 --

-- Null safety
+- Null safety: Less unexpected exceptions

 --

-- Compactness
+- Compactness: More bang for the buck

 ---